 How did you first get into photography?

 This inspired me to learn more.
 Through a lot of trial and error I slowly began to improve.
 I started to enter competitions and within a few months, I’d won my first accolade.
-Getting recognition for my work felt amazing and made me realise there was a future for me in photography.
+Getting recognition for my work felt amazing and made me understand there was a future for me in photography.
 I took it from there.

 Can you share your experiences on how best to capture the natural world?

-I’m a huge animal lover and, for me, it’s all about personality.
+I love animals and, for me, it’s all about personality.
 Shooting an image is one thing but capturing an animal’s personality is quite another.
 Like the cheeky laughter of a hyena — think about the animal’s quirks and traits.

 Some of the best moments in travel are the connections you make along the way.
 How can people reflect this in their photography?

-If you’re photographing people, I think it’s important to talk to your subject and really spend time getting to know them.
+When you’re photographing people, I think it’s important to talk to your subject and really spend time getting to know them.
 Even if there’s a language barrier, you can still show genuine interest and gain their respect, which will shine through in the final image.

 With animals, it’s about time.
 I’d rather spend four hours with a single cheetah than photographing as many animals as I can.
 The more time you invest, the less they see you as a threat and start to relax.
-You’ll then begin to see them interact with other animals too, which they only do when calm.
-You might see them playing with their cubs, or asserting their dominance in their pride, for example.
+You’ll then begin to see them interact with other animals, too, which they only do when calm.
+You might see them playing with their cubs or asserting their dominance in their pride, for example.

 Some places have been photographed many times, what’s your suggestion for finding a new angle?

-Think about giving your subject context too.
+Think about giving your subject context, too.
 Take the Taj Mahal for example.
 You could shoot it from a nearby street, with all the hustle of daily life in the foreground, giving your image a real sense of place.

 Framing the shot just right can make all the difference, do you have any tips?

 For me, the biggest weakness in a composition is distraction.
-Our eyes are designed to pick out distractions so the fewer you have, the more your eye will linger on the subject and engage with it, creating a clean, powerful and dramatic shot.
+Our eyes are designed to pick out distractions so the fewer you have, the more your eye will linger on the subject and engage with it, creating a clean, powerful, and dramatic shot.

 Take wildlife photography, for example.
-Most animals live in visually busy environments, surrounded by grasses, twigs or thick jungle.
+Most animals live in visually busy environments, surrounded by grasses, twigs, or thick jungle.
 You can frame your subject to simplify the surroundings, by cropping out distracting foliage, or using a long lens or wide aperture to soften the focus on the background — on a camera phone, this is often pre-set as the portrait setting.